kanishkumar-k/portfolio-website/README.md

 - **All Content as JSON:** Every section of the portfolio (about, skills, experience, projects, blogs, contact, home, top repos, etc.) is controlled by a corresponding JSON file in the `data/` directory.
 - **Manual Editing:** Updation of portfolio takes place by admin page which directly updates the json files via github write api — without any external CMS.
-- **Live Updates:** The site reads these JSON files at runtime, so changes are reflected immediately with vercel deploy

 ## Main JSON Files